tgoelles/SICOPOLIS_docker/README.md

 ```

-Before the first run execute in the sicopolis folder
+Before the first run execute in the sicopolis folder:

 ```
 ./copy_templates.sh